There's a boatload of dough to be made through the timeless art of spinnin' a proverbial yarn.

 So here's the bottom line:

-No matter how much technology evolves, people will always seek out new stories.
+No matter how much technology evolves, people will always seek out stories

-People are willing to PAY to consume compelling stories.
+People are happy to PAY to consume compelling stories.

 And guess what?